almondkiruthu/dsa-js/coding-interview-patterns-for-coding-questions/pattern cyclic sort/README.md

 You are given an unsorted array containing numbers taken from the range 1 to ‘n’.
 The array can have duplicates, which means that some numbers will be missing.
 Find all the missing numbers.

-Let’s dive into this problem to better understand the **Fast & Slow pattern**.
+Let’s dive into this problem to better understand the **Cyclic sort pattern**.